Learning Outcomes

 Elements (Statutory Rape)

-- Sexual Intercourse: Defined similarly to rape, involving penetration.
+Defined similarly to rape, involving penetration, however slight. -

 Defenses

-- Consent: Consent by the victim is not a defense, as individuals below the age of consent are legally incapable of consenting to sexual intercourse.
+Consent by the victim is not a defense, as individuals below the age of consent are legally incapable of consenting to sexual intercourse for purposes of this offense. -

 David, age 22, met Chloe, age 15, online.
 Chloe told David she was 19 and showed him a fake ID confirming this age when they met in person.
 Believing her to be 19, David engaged in consensual sexual intercourse with Chloe.
 The age of consent in the jurisdiction is 17.
 David is charged with statutory rape.
 His defense is his reasonable mistake of fact based on Chloe's representations and the fake ID.

-Answer: Yes.
+David is likely to be found guilty.
 Statutory rape is typically a strict liability offense regarding the victim's age.
-David's intent related to the act of intercourse, but his knowledge or mistake concerning Chloe's age is irrelevant.
-Even if his belief that she was 19 was reasonable, it does not negate liability under a strict liability standard for the age element.
+David intended the act of intercourse, and his knowledge or mistake concerning Chloe’s age is legally irrelevant.
+Even though his belief that she was 19 was reasonable and based on her deceit and fake ID, this does not negate liability under the usual strict liability standard.

 Exam Warning